Samsung/tizen-docs/docs/application/native/guides/app-management/tidl.md

 ## TIDL Syntax

 ### 'interface'
-It makes an interface to communicate between proxy and stub.
+It generates an interface to communicate between proxy and stub.

 **Syntax**
 ```csharp